Killing of Kelly Thomas: Civil lawsuits by parents

 Within days after the incident, Ron Thomas, the father of Kelly Thomas, retained noted personal injury and civil rights attorney Garo Mardirossian to represent him in a civil action against the City of Fullerton and the involved officers.
-Atty.
 Mardirossian held several press conferences to address bringing criminal charges against Officer Manuel Ramos, Corporal Jay Cicinelli, and Officer Joseph Wolfe, and the civil lawsuit filed against the city.
 These press conferences aired locally, nationally, and internationally, heightening public interest, and imposing pressure on the Orange County District Attorney to file criminal charges.

-In the civil proceedings, Cathy Thomas, the mother of Kelly Thomas, settled for $1 million.
-Cathy Thomas was represented by another lawyer.